-Note C - Matching Requirements
+Note B - Matching Requirements

 Certain Federal programs require that the Board contribute non-Federal funds (matching funds) to support the Federally-funded programs.
 The Board has complied with the matching requirements.
-The expenditure of non-Federal matching fund is not included on the Schedule.
+The Schedule does not include the expenditure of non-Federal matching funds.

-Note D - Medical Assistance Program
+Note C - Medical Assistance Program

 Expenditures related to the Medical Assistance Program (CFDA #93.778) were supported by revenues from two pass-through agencies, the Ohio Department of Mental Health and the Ohio Department of Alcohol and Drug Addiction Services.
-Total expenditures under this program were \$6,111,892.
+Total expenditures under this program were \$7,116,341.